Buying A Home

 Whether you're a first time home buyer or an experienced investor, I'm committed to guiding you through the buying process.

 There are many important questions to consider when purchasing a home.
-Unexpected costs, not getting the right type of inspection or preparing an inadequate offer contract could be all be disastrous.
-Avoid time-consuming and costly mistakes and put my experience to use.
-The best advice I can give to anyone looking to buy is to engage the services of a Realtor EARLY in the process.
-Don't wait until after you find a property that you like.
-Chances are someone else will like it too, so you don't want to waste valuable time searching for a good agent when you should be writing an offer.
+Unexpected costs, not getting the right type of inspection or preparing an inadequate offer contract, could be all be disastrous.
+The best advice I can give to anyone looking to buy, is to engage the services of a REALTOR early in the process.
+Don't wait until you find a property that you like.
+Chances are that someone else will like it too, so you don't want to waste valuable time searching for an agent when you should be writing an offer.

 Are You Ready to Buy a Home?

 First – do you have the financial resources?
 You should have at least five percent of the purchase price of the home for the down payment, but ideally even more.
 Are there other priorities in your life, for example, starting a new business, which requires your savings?
 If not, buying a home should be on your radar.
 Second – do you expect to stay in your new home for some time?
 Moving can be expensive, and you will want to build some equity before having to relocate.
 Your job and home life should be stable.